-Fully updated for Android Studio 4.2, the goal of this book is to teach the skills necessary to develop Android based applications using the Kotlin programming language.
+Fully updated for Android Studio Arctic Fox, the goal of this book is to teach the skills necessary to develop Android based applications using the Kotlin programming language.

-Beginning with the basics, this book provides an outline of the steps necessary to set up an Android development and testing environment followed by an introduction to programming in Kotlin including data types, flow control, functions, lambdas and object-oriented programming.
+Beginning with the basics, this book provides an outline of the steps necessary to set up an Android development and testing environment followed by an introduction to programming in Kotlin including data types, control flow, functions, lambdas and object-oriented programming.